Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

-\xhdr{Generalized resources.} \citet{AgrawalDevanur-ec14} consider an extension to a more abstract version of resources.
-First, they remove the distinction between rewards and resource consumption.
-Instead, in each round $t$ there is an outcome vector $o_t \in [0,1]^d$, and the ``final outcome" is the average $\bar{o}_T = \tfrac{1}{T} \sum_{t\in [T]} o_t$.
-The total reward is determined by $\bar{o}_T$, in a very flexible way: it is $T\cdot f(\bar{o}_T)$, for an arbitrary Lipschitz concave function $f: [0,1]^d \mapsto [0,1]$ known to the algorithm.
-Second, the resource constraints can be expressed by an arbitrary convex set $S\subset [0,1]^d$ which $\bar{o}_T$ must belong to.
-Third, they allow \emph{soft constraints}: rather than requiring $\bar{o}_t \in S$ for all rounds $t$ (\emph{hard constraints}), they upper-bound the distance between $\bar{o}_t$ and $S$.
-They obtain regret bounds that scale as $\sqrt{T}$, with distance between $\bar{o}_t$ and $S$ scaling as $1/\sqrt{T}$.
-Their results extend to the hard-constraint version by rescaling the budgets, as in Algorithm~\ref{BwK:alg:BwK-UCB}, as long as the constraint set $S$ is downward closed.

-\xhdr{Bandits with one knapsack.} \BwK with only one constrained resource (and unlimited number of rounds) tends to be an easier problem, avoiding much of the complexity of the general case.
-In patricular, the optimal all-knowing time-invariant policy is the best fixed arm, rather than the best fixed distribution over arms.
-A line of work \cite{Gyorgy-ijcai07,TranThanh-aaai10,TranThanh-aaai12,Qin-aaai13} obtains instance-dependent $\text{polylog}(T)$ regret bounds under various assumptions.
+\BwK with only one constrained resource and unlimited number of rounds tends to be an easier problem, avoiding much of the complexity of the general case.
+In particular, $\OPTFD=\OPTFA$, \ie the best distribution over arms is the same as the best fixed arm. \citet{Gyorgy-ijcai07} and subsequently \cite{TranThanh-aaai10,TranThanh-aaai12,Qin-aaai13} obtain instance-dependent $\text{polylog}(T)$ regret bounds under various assumptions.